sahurtado88/learn/interview qs/git.md

 Use git revert to undo changes without altering commit history.
 Use git reset to adjust your branch’s history, especially if you're fixing commits in a private branch.

+# 9. git pull VS git fetch

+Git pull command pulls new changes or commits from a particular branch from your central repository and updates your target branch in your local repository.
+(Git pull = git fetch + git merge)

+Git fetch is also used for the same purpose but it works in a slightly different way.
+When you perform a git fetch, it pulls all new commits from the desired branch and stores it in a new branch in your local repository.
+If you want to reflect these changes in your target branch, git fetch must be followed with a git merge.